netvl/wcd/Readme.md

 You can set it to `info` level to get less detailed logs, or you can set the global level (like in `RUST_LOG=debug`) to obtain lots of logs from `wcd` dependency libraries as well.

+## Future features

+In no particular order:

+* Merge `wcd` and `wcdctl` into a single binary.
+* Add support for persisting the state of the daemon between reloads.
+* Add support for printing out wallpapers playlists and selecting a particular wallpaper.
+* Create a web UI for controlling the daemon.

 ## License

 This program is licensed under either of